Magnetic Field Draping in Induced Magnetospheres: Evidence from the MAVEN Mission to Mars: Results

 The transition where the crustal field influence, as measured by $\mathrm{\beta_{0}}$, overtakes the direct ($\mathrm{\beta_{1}}$) and induced ($\mathrm{\beta_{2}}$) solar wind effects likely corresponds with the highly variable transition region between the magnetosheath and the ionosphere of Mars \cite{Holmberg2019}.
 Future studies should investigate additional intersections between the influence of intrinsic and induced fields and previously understood transitions in magnetic topology and plasma measurements \cite{Xu2017, Holmberg2019}.

-It is worth noting the relatively wide spread of the posterior predictive check \add{and the intrinsic (statistical) scatter ($\sigma$) in the model (see Table 1, footnote)}. \add{Our interpretation of the relatively high intrinsic scatter but low intercept ($\beta_{3}, \mathrm{Intercept}$) is that there is a large variation of the data around our general trend but not a variation that can be captured by adding another linear parameter.} \add{We interpret this to mean that we are missing a physical process that results in an observed scatter, or variation around this trend.} \add{This is not that surprising since this is a simple model that specifically excludes any and all effects from temporal dynamics, mainly current systems that are known to alter Mars' magnetic morphology} \cite{Ramstad2020}. \add{Given the strength of the trend however, we do not expect that this high scatter affects the conclusions presented in this paper regarding the relative important of the fit coefficients and therefore physical processes.} \remove{This, in addition to the relatively high intrinsic scatter in the model (see Table 1, footnote), and the large interquartile ranges in Figure 5 are all suggestive that our simplistic model is not capturing another physical variable.} \remove{This is not that surprising as the overall model is quite simplistic, and we estimate that the leading cause of this variance is a result of temporal variations from current systems (Ramstad et al., 2020).} \remove{This model however is still accurate in describing the overall trend of our realistic data distributions.}
+It is worth noting the relatively wide spread of the posterior predictive check \add{and the intrinsic (statistical) scatter ($\sigma$) in the model (see Table 1, footnote)}. \add{Our interpretation of the relatively high intrinsic scatter but low intercept ($\beta_{3}, \mathrm{Intercept}$) is that there is a large variation of the data around our general trend but not a variation that can be captured by adding another linear parameter.} \remove[ver2]{We interpret this to mean that we are missing a physical process that results in an observed scatter, or variation around this trend.} \add[ver2]{We interpret this to mean that we are missing physical process(es) that results in an observed scatter, or variation around this trend.} \add{This is not that surprising since this is a simple model that specifically excludes any and all effects from temporal dynamics, mainly current systems that are known to alter Mars' magnetic morphology} \cite{Ramstad2020}. \add{Given the strength of the trend however, we do not expect that this high scatter affects the conclusions presented in this paper regarding the relative important of the fit coefficients and therefore physical processes.} \remove{This, in addition to the relatively high intrinsic scatter in the model (see Table 1, footnote), and the large interquartile ranges in Figure 5 are all suggestive that our simplistic model is not capturing another physical variable.} \remove{This is not that surprising as the overall model is quite simplistic, and we estimate that the leading cause of this variance is a result of temporal variations from current systems (Ramstad et al., 2020).} \remove{This model however is still accurate in describing the overall trend of our realistic data distributions.}

 \note{This table has been updated with additional significant figures, it does not change the interpretation or findings in this paper.}